Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (Source: Forrester Research)

-After hundreds of IT projects, we repeatedly see the same patterns.
-Here are the five traps companies most frequently fall into:
+After hundreds of IT projects, we keep seeing the same patterns.
+Here are the five traps companies fall into most often:

-The Pattern: An impressive presentation drives the decision more than the actual business requirements.
+The pattern: An impressive presentation influences the decision more than real business requirements.

 • The vendor shows a perfectly choreographed demo

-• Features you will never need appear spectacular
+• Features you will never need look spectacular

-• The complexity of actual implementation is not visible
+• The complexity of real implementation is not visible

-The Consequence: Projects with 300% cost overrun - because reality does not match the demo.
+The consequence: Projects with 300% cost overruns—because reality does not match the demo.

-The Way Out: Define your requirements before you see the first demo.
-Not afterward.
+The way out: Define your requirements before you see the first demo.
+Not after.

-The Pattern: The focus is on the acquisition price - not on the real costs.
+The pattern: The focus is on the purchase price—not on the actual costs.

-The purchase price represents only 15-20% of the total cost of ownership over 5-10 years.
+The purchase price represents only 15–20% of total cost of ownership over 5–10 years.

 (Source: Enterprise Software Selection Guide)